The Path Inside: How the System Is Actually Built

 Stage 4 - Schedule as obligation

 The schedule reorganizes sleep, work, family and the body.
 A resident of Kiryat Matalon said that if one goes outside at three in the morning, one can see men walking to the center from her neighborhood, from Tel Aviv, and from other cities.
-For an outside observer, this is not ordinary evening study but a night stream of people toward one center.
-For a participant, it is proof of seriousness.
+To an outside observer, this is not ordinary evening study but a night stream of people toward one center.
+To a participant, it is proof of seriousness.

-The same local publication at A Mother in Israel separates this regime from ordinary evening learning: according to a local resident, men volunteer or study in the evening, then come again from 3 to 6 in the morning; during Passover and Sukkot, she said, men barely see their wives.
+The same local publication at A Mother in Israel separates this regime from ordinary evening learning.
+According to a local resident, men volunteer or study in the evening, then come again from 3 to 6 in the morning; during Passover and Sukkot, she said, men barely see their wives.
 This is not a court document, but as a neighborhood observation it shows the everyday cost of the night schedule.

 Stage 5 - The group as pressure